bbrochier/styleguide-boilerplate/README.md

 #### 1.2 Custom snippet/source code

-If you want to controle the output of the code, then follow the structure below for your elements.
+If you want to control the output of the code, then follow the structure below for your elements.

 _TIP: Be sure to replace all the `<` width `&lt;` in the `<code>` and to start your code at the `very left of your editor`._